kracr/onto-insight/README.md

 ## Any Reviews?

-Our team is actively conducting user study in order to track feedback and do improvements in future versions of the tool if required.
-If you liked the tool or have any suggestions for its improvement then please do take out time to fill our user study form (it will hardly take 2 minutes!): https://forms.gle/S2WpcXCf7mHar2D39
+We are currently conducting a user study to gather feedback and identify opportunities for improving future versions of the tool.
+If you found the tool helpful or have suggestions for enhancement, we would greatly appreciate it if you could take just 2 minutes to fill out our short feedback form: https://forms.gle/S2WpcXCf7mHar2D39

 Thank You!